Transcript: Anti-Angiogenesis: Cutting Off Tumor Supply Lines

 Most of these studies have only been done in a petri dish, though.
-You stimulate human blood vessel cells and they start forming these tubular structures trying to make new capillaries to feed the tumor, but if you add plant flavones like apigen or luteolin, found thoughout the plant kigdom—like in citrus, celery, and peppers, you can see they help block the tube formation.
-Here’s the effect of fisitin, a phytonutrient found in strawberries and other fruits and veggies.
-It just shrinks the beginnings of new blood vessel formation right down.
+You stimulate human blood vessel cells, and they start forming these tubular structures trying to make new capillaries to feed the tumor.
+But, if you add plant flavones like apigen or luteolin, found throughout the plant kingdom—like in citrus, celery, and peppers—you can see they help block the tube formation.
+Here’s the effect of fisetin, a phytonutrient found in strawberries, and other fruits and veggies.
+It just shrinks the beginnings of new blood vessel formation right on down.

 Where do researchers get their hands on human blood vessels from?
 Human umbilical vein endothelial cells.
 They get them from discarded umbilical cords, or, more controversially, from the eyes of aborted fetuses.

 But, either way, you can stimulate blood vessel formation with the tumor compound VEGF, and then abolish that effect with plant compounds—in this case, from purple rice.
 “Therefore, the daily consumption of natural foods containing adequate flavonoids could be beneficial for the prevention of cancer metastasis or could improve cancer prognosis.”

 Given the power of plants, one might speculate that the foundation of an anti-angiogenic approach to cancer might be a whole-food vegan diet.

 Please consider volunteering to help out on the site.